House crow: Nesting

 At least some trees in the local environment seem to be necessary for successful breeding although house crows occasionally nest on telephone towers.
 It lays 3–5 eggs in a typical stick nest, and occasionally there are several nests in the same tree.
 In South Asia they are parasitized by the Asian koel.
 Peak breeding in India as well as Peninsular Malaysia is from April to July.
 Large trees with big crowns are preferred for nesting.

 Roosting

 House crows roost communally near human habitations and often over busy streets.
 A study in Singapore found that the preferred roost sites were in well-lit areas with a lot of human activity, close to food sources and in tall trees with dense crowns that were separated from other trees.
 The roost sites were often enclosed by tall buildings.
 Before flying into roost trees, crows make pre-roosting aggregations perched on TV antennas, roof tops, wayside trees, open fields, and feed or preen during this time.

 Voice

-The voice is a harsh kaaw-kaaw.
+The voice of the house crow is harsh and usually represented by the onomatopoeia "kaaw-kaaw".